makerdao/community/meetups/README.md

 ## Important Disclaimer

-These meetups are **not for speculating on the price of the token or general hype.** The main goal of hosting meetups is to bring people together and educate them about MakerDAO and Decentralized Finance.
-When talking about the MKR token the goal should be to educate the attendees about the purpose and utility of the token.
+These meetups are **not for speculating on the price of the token or general hype.** The main goal of hosting meetups is to bring people together and educate them about MakerDAO and decentralized finance.
+When talking about the MKR token, the goal should be to educate the attendees about the purpose and utility of the token.
 Presentations can focus on the MakerDAO ecosystem, how MakerDAO and Dai interact with open finance, decentralized governance, or other relevant topics.